hamk-ai-autumn2024/ai_generated_examples/README.md

 generate home page for gym, include title "Riihimäki Genius Gym", slogan, some text about gym facilities and opening hours and placeholder for image.

 # Candy Crush Saga-alike game (candy_crush_clone.html) gpt-o3-mini
 Generate Candy Crush clone in JS using HTML5 canvas.
 Aim for nice looking colorful graphics and use animations to show when connect-3 happens.
 Make sure this connect-3 game show the points and there is a way to restart the game.
-In the beginng of the game check 3-matches.
+In the beginning of the game check all the 3-matches.
 Show score on screen.
 Do NOT use alert or prompt.
 Embed all JavaScript into one HTML5 file and make it mobile friendly as well.
+Simple swipe and click the matching elements should both work.

 # Platform game (platform_game.html) - Claude 3.5 Sonnet
 Generate using a platform jumping game in JavaScript, using HTML5 canvas.
 The game should have: